lliehu/reactive-l10n-test-vuejs/README.md

 ### Nice to have at some point (NICE TO HAVE)

-* Test select component.
-There are usually some kind of problems with them.
 * Clean code up a bit and learn in the process.

 ## Project setup